Saying thank you is not good manners, it’s an expected part of the interview process and can help you ace the interview.

 Now that you know why to send thanks and what an exceptional thank you note looks like, you should be all good to go!
 Writing a great thank you note takes time, but I promise it’s well worth it.
 This will be the final impression you leave on the interview team, and hopefully seal the deal on a great interview.
 (Rooting for you!)

-Interviewing with our team at Seer?
+Interviewing with our team?
 Awesome!
 We can’t wait to receive your thank you notes and will be in touch soon with more info on next steps.
+In the meantime, check out what it’s like working at Seer in the video below.

-Interviewing elsewhere, but interested in exploring opportunities with Seer?
+Interested in exploring opportunities with Seer?
 Yay!
-We’re growing a ton and are always looking to connect with great talent like yourself.
-Check out our careers page for the latest on new job openings and positions we hire for on the regular.
+We’re growing a ton and are always looking to connect with great talent.
+Check out our careers page for the latest on new job openings and positions we hire for.
 We can’t wait to meet you.